Adaptive Multi-Subspace Representation Steering for Attribute Alignment in Large Language Models: Conclusion

 \section{Conclusion}

 We present Multi-Subspace Representation Steering (MSRS), a principled and effective framework for multi-attribute behavior control in LLMs.
-MSRS addresses key limitations of prior methods by introducing attribute-specific subspaces with SVD-guided dimensionality, a shared subspace to capture cross-attribute correlations, and a dynamic token selection mechanism for precise intervention.
-By integrating these components, MSRS mitigates steering conflicts and improves controllability across diverse attributes such as truthfulness, bias, instruction following, refusal, and generation quality.
+MSRS addresses key limitations of prior methods by introducing attribute-specific subspaces with SVD-guided dimensionality, a shared subspace to capture cross-attribute correlations for precise intervention.
+By integrating these components, MSRS mitigates steering conflicts and improves controllability across diverse attributes.
 Extensive experiments demonstrate that MSRS consistently outperforms existing approaches in both task-specific and general-purpose settings, offering a scalable and robust solution for reliable and aligned language generation.